jitendraKhadoliya/Crypto-Web-App/README.md

 here i am going to write what process i have followed till now ;

+I am planing the name for this app is cryptoRank

+the proccess i am following for creating this app

 1. npx create-react-app .

 2. i am going to use chakra ui in this project